hyperskill/intro-to-github/README.md

-# intro-to-github.       my editable version Sanja
+# intro-to-github.       my editable version Sanja seceond try
 This is a demo repository to practice using GitHub.

 It has two files in the **Code** tab: